sekhri101/personal-goals/happy-moments/README.md

 # Happy Moments

+4/26/16
+---
+Katie wrote me an awesome recommendation on LinkedIn, and then I wrote a bunch of other people recommendations, and then I felt full of goodwill.

 4/25/16
 ---
 Finally got something off my plate that I've been working on for weeks, and that kept getting pushed down to the bottom.
 I also resigned from an organization that I love, but that I don't have time for.
 I feel good about that decision.
 And I worked from a pub close to my house, where I learned that I like lemon-ginger kombucha! :lemon: